knrt10/gRPC-cache/readme.md

 ## Usage

-You can run server in 2 ways either using local setup or docker.
+You can run server locally in 4 ways.

+- Using go run
+- Docker
+- Kubernetes
+- Helm

 ### Local